faizpuru/ha-ambeo_soundbar/README.md

 3. Restart Home Assistant

 ## Configuration
-Put your ambeo_soundbar ip adress in the config ui
+Enter the IP address of the soundbar in the graphical configuration interface

 ## Disclaimer
 This project and his owner are not related to sennheiser.